 Usually set up as a small kiosk with a screen interface, a Bitcoin ATM offers a convenient way to transact Bitcoin (BTC).
 Using one is similar to using a traditional ATM machine to access a bank account.

 Not all Bitcoin ATMs are alike: some models allow you to convert your Bitcoin into fiat currency in order to withdraw cash, while others allow you to insert cash to buy Bitcoin.

-In all cases, Bitcoin-fiat exchange rates rely on the current market rate for Bitcoin (BTC), but with an added commission charged by the ATM operator — on average, 8.4%.
+In all cases, Bitcoin-fiat exchange rates rely on the current market rate for Bitcoin (BTC), but with an added commission (ATM fees) charged by the ATM operator — on average, 8.4%.

-In rarer cases, Bitcoin ATMs may also support Bitcoin or other cryptocurrency debit cards for cash withdrawals.
+In rarer cases, Bitcoin ATMs (with or without ATM fees) may also support Bitcoin or other cryptocurrency debit cards for cash withdrawals.
 However, Bitcoin ATMs generally only accept cash as a means of payment to purchase Bitcoin — not credit cards or other plastic.

-- Buying Bitcoin using a Bitcoin ATM requires you to scan the QR code of your Bitcoin wallet using the ATM’s scanner.
+- How to use a Bitcoin ATM to buy Bitcoin requires you to scan the QR code of your Bitcoin wallet using the ATM’s scanner.
 This gives the machine information about your Bitcoin address or other cryptocurrency wallet address.

 - Some machines will require you to enter your phone number to receive a verification code, and/or to show an official ID to comply with KYC and AML rules.

 - You will need to type in the amount of BTC you wish to buy: in some cases, a machine will give you a printed receipt for you to double check before proceeding to the actual transaction.
 Once that’s done, you insert cash bills and wait for the transaction to be confirmed on the blockchain.